Race Day Schedule

 The consumption of beer will be restricted to the Beer Corral.
-This is the first year we are providing the service so please help us out and enjoy your beer within the specified area.
+Please help us out and enjoy your beer within the specified area.

 Racers LOVE spectators and The Yankee Springs Time Trial is an exciting race to watch.
 Just a short hike can get you to a position where you can watch racers start and finish.
 Slightly longer hikes will take you to technical portions of the course which are always thrilling.
 And don't forget... the expert and elite racers do 2 laps.